 PHED 1010 Concepts of Fitness and Health (1-2-2) Additional two credit hours of physical education are required.
-A student with Learning Support requirements may satisfy the additional two hour physical education requirement with FCST 1010.
-The College Experience [1-2-2].
-Institutional Options Outside the Core: FCST 1010 The College Experience (1-2-2) FCST 1020 Career Choices & Decision Making (1-2-2) TEACHER EDUCATION SECONDARY EDUCATION PATHWAY Students desiring to teach at the secondary level should complete the pathway in the discipline in which they plan to teach (e.g., English, Foreign Language, Biology, Chemistry, Mathematics, History).
+TEACHER EDUCATION SECONDARY EDUCATION PATHWAY Students desiring to teach at the secondary level should complete the pathway in the discipline in which they plan to teach (e.g., English, Foreign Language, Biology, Chemistry, Mathematics, History).
 Additionally, students are strongly encouraged to complete the following courses which are required by colleges within the University System of Georgia: EDUC 2110 EDUC 2120 EDUC 2130